Piahn/Piahn/README.md

 - 🌐 Website : www.pwijaya.eu.cc

 ##
-✨ **Friendly Reminder** : I'm always excited to collaborate, hear your feedback, or just have a casual chat about web development. <br>
-If my projects spark your interest, don't be shy — let's connect and create something awesome together ! 🤗
+✨ **Friendly Reminder** : Every project I've built started with a simple idea — usually at midnight, with lo-fi playing in the background and way too much coffee.
+If you've got that same spark, that "what if I built this?" moment — I'd love to hear it.
+I believe the best things get built when curious people work together, so don't be a stranger.
+Drop a message, share your idea, and let's see where it goes. 🎵✨